 James Deaton suggested that regional connectors reach out to their member institutions to get the word out about RPKI.
 Sharing some of Internet2’s generated reports with the RON’s would help them make the case.

 At this time, AT&T, NTT and others are dropping routes that have not been verified.
-Internet2 is not.
+Internet2 is not as of yet.

 Rob asked the CIOs if they are hearing anything about this?
 Michele Norin and Dee Childs have not.
 Consideration needs to be given to intensifying outreach efforts.

 Jim Stewart asked that the Internet2 report be sent to him in order to find out where his organization stands.
+The group asked that this topic remain on the agenda for future discussion and reports of community progress.

 Keep this on agenda for follow up item